How To Release an IRS Tax Levy

 2. Set up an Installment Agreement

 If you enter into an installment agreement with the IRS, the agency will stop the levy.
-As of 2018, you can take up to six years to make monthly payments on up to $50,000 of tax debt, and under the expanded criteria, you can actually make payments for seven years on up to $100,000 of tax debt.
+As of 2018, you can take up to six years to make monthly payments on up to $50,000 of tax liability, and under the expanded criteria, you can actually make payments for seven years on up to $100,000 of tax liability.

 3. Submit an Offer in Compromise